-When deciding between the two, it’s always best to consider the following factors:
+When deciding between blinds or curtains, it’s best to consider a range of complementary factors:

 Ease of Use